Linaro/Connect/accomodation/index.md

 ---
 title: Accomodation
 permalink: /accomodation/
+description: >-
+    Here we will summarise the accomodation options available for the upcoming Linaro Connect event.
 layout: jumbotron-container
 ---
 Please book using Linaro's link to receive our negotiated conference attendee rates: